1. How do you correctly write the company's name?

 3. How much Web traffic do you get?

 U.S. News does not give out those numbers.

-5. I have a question about if or where a high school ranked in the first four U.S. News Best High Schools rankings published in 2007, 2008, 2009 and 2012.
+5. I have a question about if or where my school ranked in the previous two U.S. News Best High Schools rankings published in 2012 and 2013.
 Whom should I contact?